joel-m-allen/Python-Scripts/README.md

 # Python-Scripts
-Python scripts used during my studies, and also scripts used for coding questions on job interviews.
+Python scripts used during my studies- exercises from different "learn Python" books.
+Also, scripts used for coding questions on job interviews.